sajanbhujel/RL-Differential-Drive-Navigation/README.md

 - Next global state
 - Done flags

-The replay buffer allows off-policy training using mini-batches of previous experience.
+The replay buffer enables off-policy learning by randomly sampling mini-batches of previous experiences during training.

-The replay buffer is also important for CTDE because it stores the information required for centralized critic updates.
+The replay buffer is also essential for the CTDE framework because it stores the centralized information required for critic updates.

 ---

 ## Training Process

-The training process follows these steps:
+The MADDPG training process follows these steps:

-1. Reset both robots in the Gazebo environment.
+1. Reset both robots in the Gazebo simulation environment.
-2. Get local observations for both robots.
+2. Obtain local observations for both robots.
 3. Each actor selects an action using its own local observation.
-4. The joint action is applied to the Gazebo environment.
+4. The joint action is applied to the environment.
-5. The environment returns next observations, rewards, and done flags.
+5. The environment returns:
+   - Next observations
+   - Rewards
+   - Done flags
-6. The transition is stored in the replay buffer.
+6. Store the transition in the replay buffer.
-7. A mini-batch is sampled from the replay buffer.
+7. Sample a mini-batch from the replay buffer.
-8. Each critic is updated using the global state and joint actions.
+8. Update each critic using:
+   - Global state
+   - Joint actions
-9. Each actor is updated using the policy gradient from its critic.
+9. Update each actor using the policy gradient computed from its critic.
-10. Target actor and critic networks are softly updated.
+10. Softly update target actor and critic networks.
-11. Training logs and model checkpoints are saved.
+11. Save training logs, plots, and model checkpoints.

 ---

 ## Training Outputs

-Training outputs are saved in the `results/` directory.
+Training outputs are stored inside the `results/` directory.

 ```text
 results/